pkantue/molomolotech/Podcast/ShowNotes/ep024/The Ultimate Resume Toolkit.md

 **Host (Paulin):**
 *"Welcome to another episode of Molomolo African Tech Stories.
 If you’re struggling with crafting the perfect resume, this is for you.
 By the end of this episode, you’ll have **five powerful tools** to build a standout resume—whether you’re a fresh graduate or an experienced engineer.*

 Through my journey of applying for roles on multiple continents, I’ve learned that resume building is **not** a one-size-fits-all process.
-What got me interviews in Germany wasn’t the same as what worked in the U.S. or Cameroon.
+What got me interviews in Germany wasn’t the same as what worked in the U.S. or South Africa.
 You need to be **adaptive, strategic, and always improving**.
 Let’s get into it!"*

 ---